rubennc91/ruben-nieto/content/home/experience.md

   location = "Móstoles (Madrid) - Spain"
   date_start = "2021-01-16"
   date_end = ""
-  description = """In the 2020-21 academic year I have taught:
+  description = """In the 2020-21 academic year I taught:
   * Theory lesson of Hospital Engineering for the Bachelors Degree in Biomedical Engineering.
 [EN]
   * Theory lesson of Electrical Engineering and Electronics for the Bachelor's Degrees in Industrial Organization Engineering.
 [ES]
   * Laboratory of Electrical Engineering and Electronics for the Materials Engineering Bachelors Degree.
 [ES]